Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey: Challenges and Future Research Roadmaps

-Due to the existence of a large number of edge devices and statistical heterogeneity, there would be a lot of abnormal updates misleading global models.
-Some edge devices may become particularly ``noisy'' and their contributions to the global model are dominating.
+Due to the large number of edge devices and statistical heterogeneity, a phenomenon known as client drift \cite{karimireddy2020scaffold} could occur.
+Client drift occurs when clients with non-IID data develop extremely distinct local models away from the global optimal model.
+Some clients can be seen as noisy since their updates can be misleading global models.
+Some edge devices may become particularly ``noisy'' and their local model updates can dominate the global model weights.
 The problem is even more severe in the clusters with one noisy edge device.
 If FL leverages the cluster's local model for FL, it may be too biased towards the models by the noisy nodes.
 A solution to mitigate such a biased model at the cluster heads or edge servers can be an opportunistic routing that intentionally integrates models from edge devices outside a cluster.
+For our example in the left of Fig. \ref{fig:fl-noise}, the local models learned can be contributed to multiple clusters.
+The slicing of the data reduces the exposure of repeated model transmissions updated on the same dataset to the same edge servers and therefore enhances privacy.